Wellness Resources

 Disabilities Services

 The Weingarten Center provides services for students who self-identify with a disability in order to ensure equal access to all University programs, activities, and services.
-The process begins when a student requests an accommodation, provides documentation of their condition, and meets with a Disability Specialist.
-Students who receive accommodations work with the Disability Services staff to coordinate their academic accommodations as well as accessible housing, dining, communication, and technology.
+The process begins when a student requests accommodation, provides documentation of their condition, and meets with a Disability Specialist.
+Students who receive accommodations work with the Disability Services staff to coordinate their academic accommodation as well as accessible housing, dining, communication, and technology.
 Through ongoing collaboration with the Weingarten Center, students learn to identify and utilize individualized accommodations and strategies that support their full participation in university life.

 The Associate Vice President for Equity and Title IX Officer